Dish Network pays dividend, shares rise

 Analysts have speculated that Ergen may want to build a national wireless network that could be used to deliver video to customers.

-He said that now was the time to implement major changes at Dish "because the economy is not cranking along too good."

-Dish, along with cable competitors including Cablevision Systems Corp and Time Warner Cable, have been blaming the weak economy for stunting housing growth and hurting businesses.
-If people are not moving into new homes, they will not sign up for new TV services.

-Moffett, the Bernstein analyst, said Ergen's master plan and its possible cost are still perceived as murky by investors, who are worried about Dish spending too much on its Chairman's wireless ambitions.
+Moffett said that the dividend may have been welcomed, but Ergen's master plan and its possible cost are still perceived as murky by investors.

 "Ergen's grand strategy, whatever it is, isn't going to be cheap, and it's not clear who is going to fund it," Moffett said.